ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 ```

-Finally, you can compile all the test executables by doing the following from the main project directory :
+Finally, you can compile all the test executables by doing the following from the main directory :
 ``` shell
 $ make tests
 ```